Vigeland, Norway

-Vigeland is a village in Lindesnes municipality in Agder county, Norway.
+Vigeland is a village in Lindesnes Municipality in Agder county, Norway.
 The village is located along the river Audna, about 5 km north of the river's mouth at the Snigsfjorden.
 The European route E39 highway runs east-west through Vigeland, connecting it to the town of Mandal, about 12 km to the southeast.
+The 1.14 km2 village has a population (2025) of and a population density of 1498 PD/km2.

+History

-The 1.19 km2 village has a population (2015) of 1,471 which gives the village a population density of 1236 PD/km2.
-Prior to 1 January 2020, the village was the administrative center of Lindesnes municipality.
+Prior to 1 January 2020, the village was the administrative center of Lindesnes Municipality.
+After a municipal merger in 2020, the administrative centre was moved to the nearby town of Mandal.

 Name

 The village of Vigeland was named for the historic Vigeland farm which was located where the village is now.
 The farm was first documented in 1390 (Vikinggaland, meaning "Viking land").
 The first element is the genitive case of the Old Norse personal name Víkingi meaning "land owned by (the man) Víkingi".
 The first element could also be the genitive plural case of the Old Norse word víkingr meaning "Viking" but the use of such a name would be a bit obscure.